Typhoon Orchid (1980): Japan

 Typhoon Orchid was the ninth tropical cyclone to strike Japan in the 1980 typhoon season.
 The storm killed six people in Kyushu and triggered devastating landslides on the country's main island of Honshu.
 The fruit and vegetable crops have sustained heavy damage from this.
 More than 15,000 people were affected due to the devastating landslides and wind gusts.
 400 families had no homes during the time.
+Damages totaled to ¥6.236 billion (US$27.5 million).

 MV Derbyshire

 The loss of MV Derbyshire was devastating for Britain, since the 91,000 ton carrier was the largest of its time and had resulted in the deaths of all 44 people on board.
-The ship was headed for Kawasaki with iron ore from Sept-Îles, Canada on July 11, but never arrived.
+The ship was headed for Kawasaki with Iron Ore Concentrate from Sept-Îles, Canada on July 11, but never arrived.
 Senior Assistant General Secretary Steve Hedley said to RMT:“RMT pay tribute to the forty-two seafarers and two passengers who lost their lives when the MV Derbyshire was overwhelmed by Typhoon Orchid south of Japan on this day in 1980.
 Members of the National Union of Seaman, many from the Derbyshire’s home city of Liverpool were amongst those lost and this remains the largest UK flagged ship lost during peacetime."

 Other ships

 Ocean Container, which was being towed by tug ship Salvadore had its tug line separated due to tough waves just east of Shikoku, near Cape Shio.
 The Bea Urivage, which carried 240,000 tons of crude oil had been anchored because of rippling waves.
 Luckily, the ship received only minor damage.
-The Sea Hawk and the He Tian collided while anchored at Mutsure.
+The Sea Hawk and the He Tian collided while anchored at Mutsure Island.
 The captain had died and the Sea Hawk sank, but everyone on both ships was rescued.
 The He Tian had apparently drifted due to Orchid's gusty winds.
 The Ryojin off of Ise Bay had dragged the anchor of the ship and rammed the Hyundai, but caused only minor damage.